 It’s happened to me too.

-If I was going to spend the time building backlinks for my own site or a clients website I needed to make sure the link profile was completely natural and that my rankings consistently rose to the top of the search results and stayed there.
+If I was going to spend the time building backlinks for my own site or a clients website I needed to make sure the backlink profile was completely natural, the anchor text ratios where what Google wanted to see and that my rankings consistently rose to the top of the search results and stayed there.